Fastlane (2015): Preliminary matches

-In the fourth match, Nikki Bella defended the Divas Championship against Paige.
+In the fourth match, Nikki Bella (accompanied by Brie Bella) defended the Divas Championship against Paige.
 Nikki rolled-up Paige whilst holding Paige's tights to retain the title.

 Next, Bad News Barrett defended the Intercontinental Championship against Dean Ambrose.
 Ambrose was disqualified for attacking Barrett in the corner and not backing off by the count of five, meaning Barrett retained the title.
 After the match, Ambrose performed Dirty Deeds on Barrett and left the ring with the title belt.

 In another segment, several hooded torchbearers stood on the entrance ramp while a casket was wheeled down to the ring, leading the audience to believe that The Undertaker was returning.
 Instead, Bray Wyatt was in the casket, revealing that his cryptic vignettes over the past few weeks were referring to The Undertaker, and challenged The Undertaker to a match at WrestleMania.

-In the penultimate match, Rusev defended the United States Championship against John Cena.
+In the penultimate match, Rusev (accompanied by Lana) defended the United States Championship against John Cena.
 In a back-and-forth match, Rusev countered out of several Attitude Adjustment attempts but failed to pin Cena.
 Cena performed an Attitude Adjustment on Rusev for a near-fall.
 Rusev countered a Diving Leg Drop Bulldog into a Powerbomb and applied The Accolade but Cena escaped.
-While Rusev's valet Lana distracted the referee, Rusev attacked Cena with a low blow, and applied The Accolade again.
+While Lana distracted the referee, Rusev attacked Cena with a low blow, and applied The Accolade again.
 After Cena passed out, the referee stopped the match and awarded Rusev the victory by technical submission, meaning Rusev retained the title.

 Main event

 In the main event, Roman Reigns defended his WWE World Heavyweight Championship contendership at WrestleMania against Daniel Bryan.
-During the match, Bryan applied the YES!
+During the match, Bryan applied the Yes!
 Lock on Reigns, who was able to reach the ropes for a break.
 When Reigns subsequently rolled out of the ring, Bryan performed two suicide dives, but Reigns countered a third dive and turned it into a suplex outside the ring.
 Reigns performed a Superman Punch for a near-fall.
 Bryan performed a Running Knee for another near-fall.
 After a series of roundhouse YES! kicks, Bryan attempted a second Running Knee, but Reigns countered with a spear to win the match.
 Visibly upset, Bryan shook Reigns' hand but added that "you better kick his (Lesnar's) ass" as the show ended with the two leaving the ring.